 4. Meanwhile, mix the vinegar, cayenne, garlic powder, Worcestershire, Tabasco, hot sauce, and the remaining 1⁄4 teaspoon of the salt in a small saucepan.
 Bring to a simmer over low heat, stirring occasionally, about 3 minutes.

 5. After the wings are cooked, transfer them into a large mixing bowl.
 Pour the sauce over the hot wings, and toss to coat completely.
 Serve immediately.

-Follow this recipe with chicken tenders instead of wings and pan sauté or bake (your choice) to make tasty buffalo chicken tacos (pictured above).
-To keep the dish gluten-free, be absolutely sure to use corn tacos!
+Follow this recipe with chicken tenders instead of wings and pan sauté or bake (your choice) to make tasty buffalo chicken tacos.
+To keep the dish gluten-free, be absolutely sure to use corn tortillas!

 * * *